 • Dogs: Not allowed

-• Mobile Coverage: Yes on Vodafone and 2 Degrees, but nothing on Spark
+• Mobile Coverage: Yes on Vodafone and 2 Degrees, but nothing on Spark.

-5.45am, 7.15am, 8.30am, 9.45am departures – no need to book a return time.
-Returning to National Park from 1.30pm to 5.30pm.
+No need to book a return time.
 Finish your walk and catch the next available bus back.

 Day 1 of 4 appropriately nicknamed “the ditch track”